bp-group-60/Hybrider-Passwortmanager/README.md

 	 ```sh
 	 git clone https://github.com/bp-group-60/Hybrider-Passwortmanager.git
 	 ```
-2. Import in IDE (Android Studio or MS Visual Studio Code tested)
+2. Import in IDE (Android Studio)

-or just use the build in vcs tools
+or just use the build in MS Visual Studio Code tools

 ### Building
 For building this project use gradle's default build configuration.